sethvincent/adventuretron-example/README.md

 # adventuretron-adventure

-Welcome to the adventuretron example!
-Adventuretron is a framework for making self-guided workshops as desktop apps.
+Learn how to build adventuretron workshops with an adventuretron workshop!

 This project is being developed to test out the adventuretron api and to show usage examples.